JohnVCS/ModifiedDosocsWithMavenDependency/README.md

         preconditions
           Valid pom file and prebuilt artifact
-          Proper connections with dosocs db and maven central success scenario
+          Proper connections with dosocs db and maven central The artifact name should end in -sources.jar as well as the depedencies pulled down from maven central. success scenario
                 Depedency relationship information is persisted in the dosocs database.
                 Valid spdx document is printable.